-4.Information by the purpose of its draft priority setting ECHA considers all relevant information available to it.
+For the purpose of its draft priority setting ECHA considers all relevant information available to it.
 The registration dossiers (including the CSRs) are the main source of information.
 It is the registrants' obligation to ensure that the information in the dossiers is clear, consistent and up-to-date.
 Further information e.g. from Annex XV SVHC dossiers and from SVHC public consultation is considered, where appropriate (see Section 4 of the prioritisation approach (linked in A.1.3)).
 Downstream user reports, PPORD and SiA notifications are used in addition when relevant.

-5.New information and next steps towards the final recommendation (i) by the MSC when preparing its opinion on the draft recommendation and (ii) by ECHA when finalising its recommendation.
+5.New information and next steps towards the final recommendation Relevant new information provided during the public consultation on the draft recommendation and in the registration dossiers (checked after closure of the public consultation), including any request for exemption, is taken into account (i) by the MSC when preparing its opinion on the draft recommendation and (ii) by ECHA when finalising its recommendation.
 ECHA also takes into account the MSC opinion when finalising its recommendation.
 The recommendation, together with MSC opinion, all comments received, and the responses to the comments, are submitted to the European Commission who makes the final decision on which substances to include in Annex XIV and on the details for the respective entries.
 All non-confidential information is also made available on ECHA's website.